Photos of How Life Changes When Your 20-Year-Old Girlfriend Gets Cancer

 Despite staying optimistic throughout the course of her treatment, there were dark times.
 “Sometimes I would go into my dark hole crying, and Johnny would run away to grab his camera to make sure he got the picture,” Hannah says.
 “I would think, ‘for God’s sake, do you have to take the picture right now?’
 But looking back, seven months on in remission, I’m quite glad he did.”

-It’s Cancer is on exhibition as part of Exordium, a show by Falmouth University’s BA Photography graduates at The Old Truman Brewery in London, from Friday the 24th of June until Monday the 27th of June.
-Below are more of Johnny’s photos from the series
+It’s Cancer is on exhibition as part of Exordium, a show by Falmouth University’s BA Photography graduates at The Old Truman Brewery in London, from Friday June 24 until Monday June 27.
+Below are more of Johnny’s photos from the series.